Who and what gets recognized in peer recognition: Discussion

 One possible explanation for why we observed a gender bias (from men) in the in-person lab course but not the remote labs (Course A in Ref.~\cite{sundstrom2022perceptions}) is that these two labs had very different course structures, which ultimately shaped opportunities for peer interactions and observations.
 In the remote course, the lab was attached to the lecture course and almost all work for lab was done during the lab sessions within lab groups in isolated breakout rooms on Zoom.
-The lab had no whole-class lecture component or summative assessments (e.g., exams or quizzes) and students' lab grades were combined with the lecture course grade.
-The in-person lab course, in contrast, included a whole-class lecture component that included peer instruction activities and three summative quizzes.
+The lab had no whole-class lecture session or summative assessments (e.g., exams or quizzes) and students' lab grades were combined with their lecture course grade.
+The in-person lab course, in contrast, included a whole-class lecture session that included peer instruction activities and three summative quizzes.
 Students also received a separate course grade for the lab material.
 We suspect that these changes in course structure facilitated more out-of-lab-group interactions, including both in-lecture interactions and out-of-class interactions.
 Out-of-class interactions may also have been more common during the in-person course simply due to the evolving nature of the COVID-19 pandemic.
-As our analysis suggests, the nature of peer interactions in this course were also likely different than in the remote course given the separate course grade at stake (e.g., receiving help on assignments or when studying for summative assessment likely became more important).